Questions to ask a wedding photographer

 2. What happens if you’re sick / in an accident and can’t make it to my wedding?

-New England actually has an amazing community of professional photographers and I’ve built connections with great people over the past 12 years.
+New England actually has an amazing community of professional photographers and I’ve built connections with great people over the past 14 years.
 For the record, I have never missed a wedding assignment.
 So batting 1000, which I’m very proud of.
 This isn’t a ‘usual’ occupation where we get to call in if we’re not feeling it that day.
-I take this responsibility very seriously and truly want to be there with my clients to capture their da and do the job I'm hired to do.
-So if something unforeseen did happen I would be able to reach out to the local community and find a suitable emergency replacement.
+I take this responsibility very seriously and truly want to be there with my clients to capture their day and do the job I'm hired to do.
+So if something unforeseen did happen I would be able to reach out to my list of associates and the local community and find a suitable emergency replacement.

 3. Do you have business insurance?